im-knots/go-api-sdk/README.md

 * Health check endpoint at /health
 * Prometheus metrics endpoint at /metrics
 * Prometheus middleware for tracking request count and latency with success and error response differentiation
+* Ability to add custom metrics to the Prometheus middleware for more granular monitoring and observability
 * An example service with its route registered to demonstrate the usage